shashank-poola/movieFlix/README.md

 - 🎥 **Beautiful UI** – Sleek, fast and mobile-friendly with Tailwind CSS.
 - ⚡ **Lightning Fast** – Powered by Vite for instant load speeds.
 - 🧠 **Smart Search** – Quickly discover movies with a responsive search feature.
-- 📱 **Responsive Design** – Works flawlessly on mobile, tablet, and desktop.
+- 📱 **Responsive Design** – Works flawlessly on mobile, and desktop

 ---